tillgrallert/p3a6afa20/catch-me-if-you-can.md

 [^48]: Contributing institutions and libraries are listed on the homepage [http://viaf.org](http://viaf.org).
 There is a small number of efforts to build historical gazetteers for the Eastern Mediterranean.
 The most noteworthy is [al-Thurrayā Gazetteer](https://althurayya.github.io/) by Maxim Romanov and Masoumeh Seydi and based on [@Cornu+1983].
 The Digital Ottoman Platform at Princeton University, in which I participated, aimed at building a digital gazetteer of the Ottoman Empire but all faltered after summer 2016.{>>Could be expanded<<}

-## Evaluating the corpus: network of referenced periodicals
+## Evaluating the corpus: Network of referenced periodicals

 Knowing that we work with a corpus whose composition is the result of external and unknown decisions by the contributors to *al-Maktaba al-Shāmila* as to which periodical to transcribe, we can evaluate the performance of this corpus in representing the larger ideosphere of the periodical press in the late Ottoman Eastern Mediterranean by looking at the network of referenced periodicals.
 Explicit references to periodicals indicated by "*jarīda* XYZ" or "*majalla* ABC" were automatically marked-up using XSLT and regular expressions and linked to local and external authority files for disambiguation and additional bibliographic information.
 I then counted the references to each mentioned periodical and plotted the result as a network graph.
 The plots feature the number references by issue to account for the varying length of articles in each journal.{>>sequencing into even-sized chunks might be a good idea for statistical validity<<} In the network plots below each node signifies a periodical (newspapers and journals are not distinguished at the moment).
 Edges are drawn between periodical titles when one references the other.
 The thickness of the edges and the size of the nodes indicate the number of issues that reference a periodical (weight).
 Colours signify the {==in-degree==}{>>i.e. the number of edges that connect to a node};{<<} or the number of journals in our corpus that mention this periodical (3 = orange, 2 = green, 1 = purple).